StevenMDixon/Open-Web-Shell/readme.md

 ### In Developement:

+V: 1.0.6

+- Fixed cursor when used on Edge browsers
+- Fixed tests not finding modules in travis
+- Fixed spacing on output elements
+- Fixed changing style color not changing the output lines color
+- Fixed maxChar not working in config
+- fixed proptypes not working properly

+### Current:

-v: 1.0.4
+v: 1.0.4/1.0.5

 - Move dependencies to peer dependencies
 - add new Styles (font-size)
 - added startUp command options in funcs
 - added command description, and flag descriptions
 - added help command in default functions
 - fixed incorrect license in Package.json
 - small changes to internal package layout
 - tests for styled components added

-### Current:

 v: 1.0.3

 - fixed spelling errors
 - fixed a small bug in the focus function
 - fixed bug where output lines were not aligned properly